avinetworks/docs/avi-ansible-integration/modules/modules_examples/create-user.rst

             password: AviNetworks123
         when: user_exists.obj.count < 1

-As you can see because idempotency isn't default we created a check to see if the user already exists, and if the user doesn't exist we run the next task which creates the user.
+As you can see because idempotency isn't default, when using ``avi_api_session`` we created a check to see if the user already exists, and if the user doesn't exist we run the next task which creates the user.